 Our website may contain links to third-party websites.
 We are not responsible for the content of privacy practises of such third party websites.

 How and why does Minderoo collect and use your information

-We collect personal information directly from you when you contact us, raise a general query or complaint with us, sign up to one of our mailing lists, or when we engage in our philanthropic activities with you.
+We collect personal information directly from you when you contact us, raise a general query or complaint with us, sign up to one of our mailing lists, or when we engage in business activities with you.
 The purposes for which we usually collect and use personal information depends on the nature of your interaction with us, but may include:

 The types of personal information we may collect when you interact with us in the ways set out above include your name and contact details, and other information relevant to the nature of that particular interaction.